MrGemy95/Tensorflow-Project-Template/README.md

 This class is responsible for all data handling and processing and provide an easy interface that can be used by the trainer.
 ### Logger
 This class is responsible for the tensorboard summary, in your trainer create a dictionary of all tensorflow variables you want to summarize then pass this dictionary to logger.summarize().

-This class also supports reporting to Comet.ml which allows you to see all your hyper-params, metrics, graphs, dependencies and more including real-time metric.
+This class also supports reporting to **Comet.ml** which allows you to see all your hyper-params, metrics, graphs, dependencies and more including real-time metric.
-Just add your API key in the configuration file:
+Add your API key [in the configuration file](configs/example.json#L9):

 For example: "comet_api_key": "your key here"